Eye Doctors Near You in Kittery & Wells

 Our optometrists and ophthalmologists take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
 Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.

-Growing up in Madbury, NH, Dr. Karen Healy was drawn to optometry by being a long term spectacles wearer herself.
+Growing up in NH, Dr. Karen Healy was drawn to optometry by being a long term spectacles wearer herself.
 Having a keen awareness and sensitivity to her patients’ perspectives, is a hallmark of the care provided by Dr. Healy.
 In practice for over 25 years, Dr. Healy started her path to be an optometrist at the University of New Hampshire followed by her optometric training at the New England College of Optometry.
 Dr. Healy’s favorite memory is of a patient who she helped to see her mother for the very first time.
-A hiker, biker and skier, when Dr. Healy is not in the office, you can find her somewhere in the great outdoors with her husband and two children.
+A hiker, biker and skier, when Dr. Healy is not in the office, you can find her somewhere in the great outdoors.
 Helping others enjoy the outdoors, and indoors, by regaining the best sight available to them is the singular focus of Dr. Healy’s practice.

 Dr. Tyler Lowe likes to describe his job at Kittery Eye as both doctor and teacher.
 Caring for others often means teaching them about how best to care for themselves and protect this great resource of our vision.
 He especially enjoys contact lens fitting and caring for his glaucoma patients.
 Dr. Lowe has been with the practice since 2010 and hails from Rochester, New Hampshire.
 Dr. Lowe enjoys movies, skiing, golf and running.
 He is a resident of Kittery, Maine and spends much of his free time exploring the seacoast area with his wife and two children.

-All the Kittery Eye Doctors and Staff wish Dr. Shapleigh a happy and well deserved retirement.
-His decades of service to the community are very much appreciated.
-We will miss you and promise to continue in your example of providing the finest in eye care.
+All the Kittery Eye Doctors and Staff wish Dr. Seaton a happy and well deserved retirement.
+His years of service are very much appreciated.
+We will miss his regular presence in the office and promise to continue in his example of providing the finest in eye care.

 Dr. Anthony Zieja is fond of saying that he treats people of all ages from his youngest patients who was several months old, to his oldest patient who was 103!
 Dr. Zieja’s caring demeanor and attention to detail are demonstrated in his day-to-day care from saving the vision of a person with a severe eye condition or giving a child their first pair of glasses.
 While always a New Englander, Dr. Zieja is relatively new to our community having completed his undergraduate degree at Providence College and his doctor of optometry training (O.D.) at the New England College of Optometry in Boston, MA.
 Dr. Zieja enjoys triathlons, endurance sports, and music.

 Dr. Isabel Zieja is a graduate of Tufts University and the New England College of Optometry.
 Throughout her years in Optometry school, she enjoyed volunteering overseas in El Salvador providing full comprehensive eye exams.
 She sees eye care as a perfect career path for helping others with such an important aspect of their independence and happiness.
-Having grown up in Orlando, Florida, she joins her husband, Dr. Anthony Zieja in being new members of our Kittery community.
-She is an avid swimmer and triathlon competitor, and enjoys travelling to Spain where she has family.
+Dr. Isabel Zieja is an avid swimmer and triathlon competitor, and enjoys traveling to Spain where she has family.